cljfx/css/README.md

 JavaFX is designed to use CSS files for styling.
 CSS has it's own set of problems such as selectors unexpectedly overriding each other and having unclear priority.
-Because of that, using component-specific style classes or inline styles is much more predictable and, with cljfx, where styles can be described as maps, also composable.
+Because of that, inline styles are more predictable and, with cljfx, where styles can be described as maps, also more composable.

 Unfortunately, CSS is unavoidable, because controls don't provide access to their internal nodes, and they can be targeted only with CSS selectors.
 What's worse, JavaFX does not allow loading CSS from strings or some other data structures, instead expecting an URL pointing to a CSS file.
+In addition to that, CSS is not always enough for styling JavaFX
-This leads to slow iteration cycle on styling and also to duplication of styling information in CSS and code.
+application: not every Node is styleable (for example, Shapes aren't).
+All this leads to slow iteration cycle on styling and also to duplication of styling information in CSS and code.

 Charmingly Simple Styling is a library and a set of recommendations that solve these problems.
 Library provides a way to configure application style using clojure data structures and then construct special URLs to load CSS for styling JavaFX nodes that is derived from the same data structures.
-Recommendations help setup cljfx application in a way that allows you to rapidly iterate on styling in a live app, reapplying all styles with a single form evaluation.
+Recommendations help setup cljfx application in a way that allows you to rapidly iterate on styling in a live app and keep some sanity in the world of CSS.

-TODO mention that not everything can be styled

 ## Installation and requirements